DRRDietrich/Fedora/README.md

 # Fedora

-Kickstart installation of Fedora 31 with NVIDIA drivers and other useful tools.
+Kickstart installation of Fedora 31 with useful packages and RPMFusion, negativo17 nvidia, google-chrome, dracut-crypt-ssh, keybase and riot repositories.

 ### Grub Options